 - Engagement events with business: we hold regular engagement events with business including our AGM and Annual Partnership event.
 This is how we engage with area partnerships, statutory bodies and business representative organisations from across the region.
 These events allow partners to voice their opinions on and feed into the work of the LEP.
 It also provides an opportunity for stakeholders and partners to update the forum on their work and to collaborate.
-We will continue to run consultation events for partners to engage on the Local Industrial Strategy. - Engagement with business: the Chief Executive, Senior Officers and other staff meet regularly with businesses in the region, including speaking at business conferences and events. - Engagement with local authorities, FE colleges and Universities: open and honest dialogue with all local authorities, Higher Education and Further Education providers in the Coast to Capital area is a key part of delivering our businesses.
+We will continue to run consultation events for partners to engage on the Local Industrial Strategy. - Engagement with business: the Chief Executive, Senior Officers and other staff meet regularly with businesses in the region, including speaking at business conferences and events. - Engagement with local authorities: we regularly host meetings with Local Authority leaders, with the Chief Executive maintaining communications with the Chief Executives of our Local Authority partners. - Engagement with FE colleges and Universities: open and honest dialogue with all local authorities, Higher Education and Further Education providers in the Coast to Capital area is a key part of delivering our businesses.
 We engage regularly at senior and working level with local politicians and officers across the region. - Press engagement: we highlight our successes and the issues we are working on and engage with regional media to bring attention to this. - Website and social media: we maintain a high quality website with up to date information on all our activity and have an active social media presence.